kckenneth/Cassandra/setup.md

 ```
 Spark version we installed earlier was `2.1.1`.

-### 2. tweeteat.scala
+## 2. tweeteat.scala

 In the same directory `/root/tweeteat/` you need to create `tweeteat.scala` script.
 This script is the main scala script.
+Just create the script as in `$ vi tweeteat.scala`.
 Twitter 4 APIs are required.
 I removed the last 5 characters here for each of those for security.

 ```
 import org.apache.spark.streaming.Seconds